MSDS-Europe – Safety Data Sheet knowledge base – Useful information sources and databases for preparing safety data sheets

 EU Pesticides Database (DG SANTE) – https://food.ec.europa.eu/plants/pesticides/eu-pesticides-database_en

-SDS: 15 (where relevant for plant protection products and biocides).
+SDS section: 15 (where relevant for plant protection products and biocides).

 Safety data sheet (SDS) preparation: Introduction and legal background, Responsibilities and the SDS compilation process, The first 8 sections of the SDS in detail, The remaining SDS sections (9–16), Special cases and good practices

-The above sources provide verified and publicly available information, but the SDS author is responsible for the consistent and legally compliant finalisation of the document.
+The above sources provide verified and publicly available information, but the SDS author remains responsible for the consistent and legally compliant finalisation of the document.
 If you wish, the ToxInfo team can help you with the professional interpretation of the sources and with preparing SDSs, including in multiple languages.

 Contact our customer service, or ask your question to our expert online.